bonganishube/portfolio-website/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **Resend**: An email API designed for developers.

-## Projects

-Here are some of the standout projects included in my portfolio:

-- **[Project Name 1]**: A brief description of what the project is about.
-- **[Project Name 2]**: A brief description of what the project is about.
-- **[Project Name 3]**: A brief description of what the project is about.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Connect with Me

 I’d love to hear from you!
 You can connect with me through: